Dateline: Kuala Lumpur, Malaysia

 In the citizenship by investment world, there are two countries where you can get a second passport and live tax-free – St. Kitts and Nevis and Vanuatu.

-You can technically do the same in Monaco as well, but that program is usually prohibitively expensive – even for most successful people.
+You can technically do the same in Monaco as well, but living there is usually prohibitively expensive – even for most successful people.

 Both St. Kitts and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.